 If you are a U.S. citizen or eligible noncitizen, the next step is to file your Free Application for Federal Student Aid (FAFSA).

-To learn more about how to file a FAFSA, visit the Filing the FAFSA section of FAME’s website.
+To learn more about how to file a FAFSA, visit the Filing the FAFSA section of FAME’s website or watch this short video (in Arabic).
 If you are an eligible noncitizen, you will need to enter your eight or nine digit Alien Registration Number (ARN) on the FAFSA.

 Important FSA ID Information